iandl/mqttitude/docs/TLS-certificates/TLS-certificates.md

 ![iOS](ios-cert-02-stor.png)

-Read the text.
-If you must.
+Read the text if you must.
 Just kidding: honestly, it's ok.
-But do read the text.
+But do read the text, and then click "Install" on the top right.

 ![iOS](ios-cert-03-stor.png)